Ask a Question

 You have the right to your own beliefs.
 You don’t have the right to force others to live according to your beliefs.

-• i think all of u are missing the point….we are all one family in christ, and god says that homosexuality is a SIN, that doesnt mean we have the right to be mad, persecute or oppress anyone. to truly be a follower of Jesus we must embrace all people, regerdless of their beliefs, opinions, or values. true love is to love all equally and without reservation, that is what it means to be a follower of Christ! i am a christian and believe homosexuality is a sin, but…follow me closely…but i dont have the right to judge another, i am not worthy to judge anyone.true love loves a person regardless of how they see u or treat u….if more christians would follow the precepts of Christ, and how we should love one another this world would be a better place. thank you for your time.
+i think all of u are missing the point….we are all one family in christ, and god says that homosexuality is a SIN, that doesnt mean we have the right to be mad, persecute or oppress anyone. to truly be a follower of Jesus we must embrace all people, regerdless of their beliefs, opinions, or values. true love is to love all equally and without reservation, that is what it means to be a follower of Christ! i am a christian and believe homosexuality is a sin, but…follow me closely…but i dont have the right to judge another, i am… Read more »

 NOT EVERYONE IS CHRISTIAN.